akeneo/pim-docs/manipulate_pim_data/mass_edition/register_a_new_bulk_action.rst

 -------------

 The UI of this mass action is simple: we just have to create a textarea field.
-When user updates this textarea, the data will be put in the form data.
+When a user updates this textarea, the data will be put in the form data.
+The new module is composed of a template and a form extension.

 .. code-block:: html